 Identify several (4–12) student performances (writings, summaries, maps, debates, read alouds, culminating products, other) that can be used for evaluation.
 Clearly state the criteria used for each, and include examples of applicable rubrics.

-We are accepting submissions during this quarter until March 15, 2014.
+We are accepting submissions during this quarter until June 15, 2014.
 There is a high demand for units that emphasize project-based learning, as well as units geared toward secondary students.
-Exemplary units may be selected for a poster session at the IRA Annual Conference in New Orleans, Louisiana, May 9–12, 2014.
+Exemplary units may be selected for a poster session at a future IRA Annual Conference.
 You will receive feedback on the acceptability of your submission for inclusion in the IRA Instructional Unit Resource Bank.
 Your submission will be evaluated based on the design criteria as outlined above.
 You will need to obtain permission to use any photos or previously published materials in your unit prior to submitting it for review.
 If you do not obtain this permission ahead of time, and your unit is accepted, it will not be published until the proper permissions secured.
 Please include letters of permission with your submission (not included in the 20-page limit).

 The unit design should be formatted to include the following sections in this order: (1) Goals, (2) CCSS/Evaluations, (3) Texts, (4) Teaching and Learning Activities, and (5) must include a complete description of the author team responsible for the unit.